pwr-pbrwio/ComputingResourcesUserGuide/README.md

 ![](img/JupyterLab_env2_screen.png)

 Now it need to set the correct path to Python interpreters dedicated for the given remote environment.
-Open a terminal, log in to the *Discovery* server and check the correct path.
+Open a terminal, log in to the *Challenger* server and check the correct path.
 Please, be sure your proper environment has been activated.
 ```bash
 conda activate myenv
 which python